rrrossjr/learning-library/data-management-library/database/multitenant/manage-app/mt-isolation/manage-app1.md

 Executing certain SQL statements, such as ALTER SYSTEM and ALTER SESSION,

 Running procedures that access the network (e.g. UTL_SMTP, UTL_HTTP),
 Accessing a common user’s objects,

-Interacting with the OS (In addition to the capabilities covered by PDB_OS_CREDENTIAL),

-Making unrestricted cross-PDB connections in a CDB,

-Taking AWR snapshots,
+Interacting with the OS (In addition to the capabilities covered by PDB_OS_CREDENTIAL), Making unrestricted cross-PDB connections in a CDB, Taking AWR snapshots,
 Using JAVA partially or as a whole,
 Using certain database options such as Advanced Queueing and Partitioning.

-In order to explore these capabilities, let’s take a look at a sample use case in which we want to enforce the following restrictions in our PDB:

-Disable ALTER SYSTEM statement altogether

-Disable Partitioning database option

-Disable network access

 We can fulfill these requirements by creating a lockdown profile in our CDB Root and adding these restrictions to it.
 Before we move onto the “How?” part of this discussion, it’s worth mentioning a couple of important details about lockdown profiles:
 We can fulfill these requirements by creating a lockdown profile in our CDB Root and adding these restrictions to it.
 Before we move onto the “How?” part of this discussion, it’s worth mentioning a couple of important details about lockdown profiles: